 - The Lost City of Z from Conduit 2.

-- Donkey Kong Country 2 has a Lost World area that is filled with several types of fauna and it isn't found anywhere else on the island.
-The levels here are Platform Hell.
+- Donkey Kong Country 2: Diddy's Kong Quest has a Lost World area that is filled with several types of fauna and it isn't found anywhere else on the island.
 K. Rool is found in an ancient temple of sorts and defeating him sends him flying into the center of the light the temple is radiating, causing the Lost World to implode and sink the island.

-- The 3rd game has a lost world hidden in an island that is underwater and rises when you reveal it.
+- Donkey Kong Country 3: Dixie Kong's Double Trouble! has a lost world hidden in an island that is underwater and rises when you reveal it.
 However, the environment is nothing more than a mountainside with barren forests and a lake.

 - The Christmas Special Rudolph's Shiny New Year features a few variations of this trope in the Archipelago of Last Years.
 Where the old Anthropomorphic Personification of the year goes to retire, they choose an island to live in and Time Stands Still for everyone in that island.
 The island where One Million B.C. lives is Prehistoria of course, and a Ye Olden Days year lives on a Magical Land.

 - Subverted a bit in an episode of DuckTales (1987) where the heroes find a Lost World region full of dinosaurs.
 However, not only do they escape it, but they have its location definitely recorded and make it an one of a kind of wildlife tourist attraction.

 - The episode "Tarzan and the Knights of Nimmr" of the 1970s Saturday morning cartoon Tarzan, Lord of the Jungle is loosely based on the book Tarzan, Lord of the Jungle (the setting was largely retained, but the characters and story were replaced with original characters).
 The two cities were merged into the single city of Nimmr, which had just been discovered by a balloonist at the beginning of the story.